matthewhand/fiji-resort-analysis-2023/chatgpt-instructions.md

 5. Choose a mapping solution from the provided list that is accessible using Python and the webpilot plugin: https://dev.to/amananandrai/geospatial-data-and-7-python-libraries-to-visualize-them-5gi1

-6. Use an existing notebook with the same task name or Default.ipynb.
-Refer to notebook-analysis.md for insights on previous instances.
-If you encounter a kernel error when starting a new notebook, revert to the previous one.
+6. Always use the notebook Default.ipynb.
+If you encounter a kernel error it is because you are not using Default.ipynb.

 7. Write at least 500 words for each of the research files: research-lodging, research-flights, and so on.
 Upload them to the Github repo.
 Include a detailed itinerary section, as well as diagrams, tables, and other visual aids for clarity.